 Assistants are also able to provide real-time documentation of patient encounters.
 Physicians will have instant access to any information needed to treat someone when they visit for their appointment.
 The staff will no longer have to scan through pages of records for medical history, which in turn can help to improve overall care.

 The difference between insurance authorization and insurance verification is that insurance authorization is the process of getting prior authorization from an insurance company to cover an amenity.
 This is usually done to ensure that the patient and physician are reimbursed promptly.
-The insurance verification process confirms that a service has been approved and will be sheltered under the patient’s policy.
+It process confirms that a service has been approved and will be sheltered under the patient’s policy.
 This is usually done before an appointment to ensure it is included in the coverage and will only change when the policy is updated or modified.

 Verifying patient insurance benefits is a crucial part of the billing process, ensuring that healthcare practitioners receive reimbursement for their services and that clients receive the appropriate care.
 Accurate eligibility prevents physicians from losing money on amenities not covered by plans.
 This is more important than simply determining which amenities are included in a policy in the first place.